Visit Nantes Park in West Seattle at: 5062 SW Admiral Way

-Beginning in 2020, to commemorate 40 years of friendship between Seattle and Nantes, SNSCA launched the Nantes Park Beautification Project, which will feature a paved park walkway, art installations that connect Seattle's Nantes Park and the Jardin des Plantes in Nantes, and student-submitted art tiles along the seat wall in time to welcome the Nantes-Delegation for the 40th anniversary celebration.
-The project will transform Nantes Park from a small, rarely used pocket park into something that is fun, kid-friendly, and reflective of the sister city relationship with Nantes.
+Beginning in 2020, to commemorate 40 years of friendship between Seattle and Nantes, SNSCA launched the Nantes Park Beautification Project, which features a paved park walkway, art installations that connect Seattle's Nantes Park and the Jardin des Plantes in Nantes, and student-submitted art tiles along the seat wall.
+The goal of the project was to transform Nantes Park from a small, rarely used pocket park into something that is fun, kid-friendly, and reflective of the sister city relationship with Nantes.

-SNSCA thanks the Seattle Department of Neighborhoods, Seattle Parks and Recreation, the West Seattle Garden Tour, the City of Nantes, and the Admiral Neighborhood Association for their support in launching this exciting endeavor.
+SNSCA thanks the Seattle Department of Neighborhoods, Seattle Parks and Recreation, the West Seattle Garden Tour, the City of Nantes, and the Admiral Neighborhood Association for their support actualize this exciting endeavor.

 Connecting to Nantes through Shared Art

-Inspired by the idea of increasing the park's connection to Nantes, the Seattle-Nantes Sister City Association is thrilled to work with Claude Ponti, beloved and prolific French children's author and illustrator.
+Inspired by the idea of increasing the park's connection to Nantes, the Seattle-Nantes Sister City Association worked with Claude Ponti, beloved and prolific French children's author and illustrator.
 His influence has gone beyond literature and to museums and public spaces in Nantes and internationally, notably with his exhibits at the Jardin des Plantes and the Parc de Beaujoire in Nantes.

 As part of the process, we gathered input from the community.
-Between January and March 2021, we held five community reviews sessions to solicit feedback and posted our survey on the West Seattle Blog, the SNSCA website, and the SPR website.
-We received 93 responses.
-Thanks for your input!
-Based on the votes, comments, SPR requirements, and budget, we are presenting our final plans to SPR for approval in August 2021.
+Between January and March 2021, we held five community reviews sessions to solicit feedback and posted our survey on the West Seattle Blog, our website, and the SPR website receiving 93 responses.
+Thanks community on the votes, comments, SPR requirements, and budget, we presented our final plans to SPR for approval in August 2021.
 As a result, inspiration from Claude Ponti can be seen in Nantes Park with the totémimiques art installation and the paved pathway.

 Ponti's Les Totémimiques at the Jardin des Plantes in Nantes